stevebeer/openvpn-server/README.md

 Finally, the script will take some time to build the server's Diffie-Hellman key exchange.
 If you chose 1024-bit encryption, this will just take a few minutes, but if you chose 2048-bit, it will take much longer (anywhere from 40 minutes to several hours on a Model B+).
-However, you will not need to enter any more information, so you can go off and do your business whle waiting for this last step to finish.
 The script will also make some changes to your system to allow it to forward internet traffic and allow VPN connections through the Pi's firewall.
-When the script informs you that it has finished configuring OpenVPN, reboot the system to apply the script's changes, and the VPN server-side setup will be complete!
+When the script informs you that it has finished configuring OpenVPN, reboot the system to apply the changes, and the VPN server-side setup will be complete!

 Making Client Profiles
 ----------------------